Raj123majumder/NER_project/README.md

 # CRF MODEL<br>

 Conditional random fields (CRFs) are a class of statistical modeling methods often applied in pattern recognition and machine learning and used for structured prediction.
 Whereas a classifier predicts a label for a single sample without considering "neighboring" samples, a CRF can take context into account.
 To do so, the prediction is modeled as a graphical model, which implements dependencies between the predictions.
-What kind of graph is used depends on the application.
 For example, in natural language processing, linear chain CRFs are popular, which implement sequential dependencies in the predictions.

 # Character Embeddings<br>